Best Of17 min read

 • No phone support (live chat only)

-• Renewal prices are notably higher than intro rates
+• Renewal prices climb significantly above intro rates

-• US data center options are limited compared to some competitors
+• Limited US data center options compared to competitors

 Get Hostinger